AMWA-TV/bcp-003/security-proposal.md

 these requests are also performed over HTTPS.
 If not encrypted, the Web Token could be intercepted and used to make calls by a third party.

-<!
-ToDo - So again, this reads as a description.
-Should any of this be "shall"? -->
+> TODO: Again, this reads as a description.
+Should any of this be "shall"?

 ![Client authorisation - image courtesy of Riedel<span data-label="fig:clientAuthorisation"></span>](images/nmos_sec_2.png)